Assurance 16 - FY 2022

 Washington Hoh Indian Tribe 0

-Washington Lower Elwha Klallam Tribe 0 The Social Services Department works with individuals to reduce their energy costs by providing informational booklets and other materials (purchased with carry-over LIHEAP funds from FY14 and other non-LIHEAP funds) and coloring books for children on energy conservation.
+Washington Lower Elwha Klallam Tribe 0 The Social Services Department works with individuals to reduce their energy costs by providing informational booklets and other materials (previously purchased with carry-over LIHEAP funds from the previous years and other non-LIHEAP funds).

 Washington Muckleshoot Indian Tribe 0